Performance, practicality, and a reasonable price.

 Inside, the outgoing M3 and M4 aren't as techy as their successors, but will hardly feel outdated.
 You can now find these cars starting in the low $30,00 range or around $50,000 with a certified pre-owned warranty.
 That's a significant saving over a new one, without a massive drop in performance.

 Perhaps the new M3 and M4 appeal to you because of their AWD, which makes them easier to drive year-round in cold weather climates.
-If that's the case, you should consider the Audi RS5.
+If that's the case, you should consider the used Audi RS5.
 The last-generation Audi RS5 is now a performance bargain, starting at under $30,000 with high mileage.
 Even the most expensive examples only command around $45,000.
 A 4.2-liter V8 engine sends 450 hp out to a Quattro AWD system, with arguably one of the best exhaust notes on this list.
 There's no manual, but that's a small price to pay.

 BMW's new S58 inline-six engine sounds much nicer than the S55 it replaces, but it still can't match the low rumble of a V8.
 The Mercedes-AMG C63 offers a 4.0-liter twin-turbo V8, producing 463 hp in its base form, or 503 hp in the C63 S models.
 AMG offers sedan, coupe, and convertible variants, and used examples now start at under $50,000, even with a CPO warranty.
 Slightly less analog than the M3 and M4, the C63 was still a hoot to drive, but could also play the part of the gentleman when needed.